Training & Education

 Adaptive technology plays a large role in the center's success, as each student learns to master the technology that will address his or her disability.
 Technology includes the Quadjoy mouth-operated mouse, the Tracker Pro head-operated mouse, track-ball hand-operated mouse, hands-free magnifiers, the Dragon Speak Naturally Voice Activator, concept mapping software, large screen keyboards and flexible keyboard positioning, amplify-capability headphones, and adjustable work stations.

 Course options are customized as needed, and include: computer proficiencies, college prep, G.E.D. prep, personal enrichment inclusive of individual finance management, basic math and reading, overall internet navigation, and employment training.
-The program also offers practical application, and onsite job opportunities, in our Resource Center as an instructor assistant, at our front desk as receptionists, and in our boutique as cashiers.
+The program also offers practical application, and onsite job opportunities at our front desk as receptionists and in our boutique as cashiers.

 Cheshire Home's newest pilot program, “eBay Apprentice Program”- Opening and Operating an eBay Business, teaches students the skills they need in order to successfully create an eBay business of their own.
 The course fully incorporates hands-on management, and helps students develop skills in sales, photography, brief description writing, customer service, shipping and much more! “eBay Apprentice Program” will enable students with disabilities to gain new professional skills and spark an entrepreneurial spirit.